lemrey/sdk-nrf/doc/nrf/working_with_nrf/nrf54l/ug_nrf54l15_gs.rst

 See the following links for where to go next:

 * The :ref:`ug_nrf54l15_samples` page to see the available samples for the nRF54L15 PDK for the initial limited sampling.
-* The `nRF54L15 PDK schematic and PCB`_ PDF document for the nRF54L15 PDK.
+* The `nRF54L15 PDK schematic and PCB 0.2.1`_ PDF document for the nRF54L15 PDK.
+* The `nRF54L15 Objective Product Specification 0.5b`_ (OPS) PDF document.
+* The `nRF54L15 prototype difference`_ PDF document, listing the major differences between the final and the prototype silicon provided in the initial limited sampling.
 * The :ref:`introductory documentation <getting_started>` for more information on the |NCS| and the development environment.